-Lynn Dixon Johnston '64 and Robert F. Johnson Give Wellesley Mozart III
+Lynn Dixon Johnston '64 and Robert F. Johnston Give Wellesley Mozart III

 Wellesley College has received a gift of Kenneth Snelson’s sculpture Mozart III.
 The generous donors, Lynn Dixon Johnston ’64 and Robert F. Johnston, have loaned the arresting stainless steel structure to the College since 2007 and in 2012 made it a permanent gift.